Welcome to POPP – home of iconic outdoor table tennis tables.

 HEROair

-The HEROair is a heavy-duty marine-grade aluminium outdoor table tennis table finished in a custom glare-reducing matte yellow.
+The HEROair is an award-winning heavy-duty marine-grade aluminium outdoor table tennis table finished in a custom glare-reducing matte Yellow or Light Blue.
 Featuring a simple, flat-pack assembly, the HEROair is designed for anywhere and everywhere.

 HEROair product features: